MacMittenss/SoleGrithm/replit.md

 ## Overview

-SoleGrithm is a comprehensive sneaker community platform that combines e-commerce, social networking, and AI-powered features.
-The application serves as a hub for sneaker enthusiasts to discover, collect, review, and trade sneakers while leveraging artificial intelligence for personalized recommendations and market insights.
+SoleGrithm is a comprehensive AI-powered sneaker community platform that combines e-commerce, social networking, and intelligent discovery features.
+The application serves as a hub for sneaker enthusiasts to discover, collect, review, and trade sneakers while leveraging artificial intelligence for personalized recommendations, trend analysis, and market insights.
+The platform now features a complete AI-driven discovery section that differentiates it from competitors through collaborative filtering, intelligent chat assistance, and image recognition capabilities.

 ## User Preferences